jeffpar/pcjs.v1/devices/pdp11/pc11/README.md

 	<device ref="/devices/pdp11/pc11/default.xml"/>

-Device XML files typically configure the device, list all the resource the device will use, and define UI elements used to control the device, such as choosing which tape should be "attached" to the PC11 device.
+Device XML files not only configure a device, but also list all the resource the device will use, and define UI elements used to control the device, such as choosing which tape should be "attached" to the PC11 device.
 For example:

 	<?xml version="1.0" encoding="UTF-8"?>